LexBwmn/LexBwmn/README.md

 - 👀 I’m interested in Computer Science and Biology
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on projects!
-- 📫 How to reach me Abowman8556@icloud.com
+- 📫 How to reach me Instagram: Lex_Bwmn
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I enjoy drawing and painting in my spare time!